openstenoproject/plover/README.txt

 After installation is complete as above, the Plover application will be available from the command-line and as an icon in the application list.
 Starting the application will bring up a small window with a red 'P' icon.
 At this point, Plover is inactive.
-To activate Plover, click the red 'P' icon.
+To activate Plover, click the red 'P' icon, or type on the steno machine the strokes corresponding to the PLOVER:TOGGLE or PLOVER:RESUME commands as defined in the dictionary.
 The icon will turn green to indicate that Plover is active and ready to translate stenography keystrokes into English text.
-Clicking the green icon will cause it to turn red, which means Plover is again in the inactive state.
+Clicking the green icon or sending the PLOVER:SUSPEND or PLOVER:TOGGLE commands will cause the icon to turn red, which means Plover is again in the inactive state.